- This event has passed.

 Get a CE Certificate for this edWebinar Learn more

-In this edWebinar, Crista Samaras, the founder and CEO of Brave Enterprises, and co-presenter Katie Carroll, MPH, Brave’s Research Analyst, will discuss the most critical element of bravery itself: Fear.
+In this edWebinar, Crista Samaras, the founder and CEO of Brave Enterprises, and co-presenter Katie Carroll, MPH, Brave’s Research Analyst, discuss the most critical element of bravery itself: Fear.

 Fear is the key to the bravery conversation.
 Brave develops programming to provoke feelings of fear in a controlled environment so that kids can better build the tools to navigate those feelings.
 Where many focus only on resilience (stamina), Brave focuses on the practice of resourcefulness (strategy).

-edWebinar participants will learn about the Fear Inflection Point, a remarkable finding from Brave’s research, that occurs for girls and boys between the ages of 11 and 13.
+Learn about the Fear Inflection Point, a remarkable finding from Brave’s research, that occurs for girls and boys between the ages of 11 and 13.
 Learning about how fears shift and change in both origin and type has influenced how we design and build the most effective programming.
 Girls and boys interact with fear in notably different ways, which has helped us discover and devise a robust list of best practices to help kids practice acknowledging their fears and to learn how to take action in the face of them.

 - Fear and the comfort zone: definitions and dimensions